celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

    // Shares contains all shares from row/col
    // Shares that did not pass verification in rmst2d will be nil
-   // For non-nil shares MerkleProofs are computed Shares []*Share
+   // For non-nil shares MerkleProofs are computed Shares []*NamespacedShareWithProof
-   // Position represents the number of row/col where ErrByzantineRow/ErrByzantineColl occurred Position uint8
+   // Index represents the number of row/col where ErrByzantineRow/ErrByzantineColl occurred Index uint8
    isRow bool
 }
 ```